vim-airline/vim-airline/README.md

 # bugs

-if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.
+if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.  please provide your operating system and vim version/patch level (can be found with `:version`).  a reproducible gist would be hugely helpful.

 # screenshots